 - Not be an Executive Director, his/her alternate, and/or staff of any type of appointment of the World Bank Group or a close relative of the aforementioned by blood or adoption with the term “close relative” defined as: Mother, Father, Sister, Half-sister, Brother, Half-brother, Son, Daughter, Aunt, Uncle, Niece, or Nephew; *Please note: All eligibility criteria are strictly adhered to.
 No exceptions are made.
 Eligibility criteria WILL NOT change during an open call for applications.
 However, this information is subject to change between the close of one application process and the opening of the next.

-Please visit official website link given at the end.
-However, here are important steps to avail this scholarship:
+Please follow the following steps to avail this scholarship: